Music Glue: History

 The Great Escape 2015, whereby artists applying to play the Brighton-based festival would need to create a Music Glue profile in order for their application to be accepted.

 Music Glue now runs the apply to play service for The Great Escape, Bushstock, Mondo NYC, Live at Leeds, Kendall Calling, Focus Wales, Evolution Emerging, Norwich Sound & Vision, Metropolis Rising.

 In 2015, Public Service Broadcasting used Music Glue for pre-orders and direct-to-fan sales for their album The Race For Space which charted at number 11 in the UK Albums chart and number 1 in the UK Independent Albums chart, and for tickets for The Race For Space tour.
 That year, Music Glue also was the ticketing vendor for Mumford & Sons UK Arena Tour with up to 50% of tickets per show sold via the platform.

 In 2017, Music Glue celebrated their 10th birthday and announced a partnership with Probity, an independently owned music merchandising company offering worldwide tour, retail and licensing services.

 Music Glue has been chosen by British Rock band Enter Shikari to be their official tickets partner on their UK and EU arena tour, selling direct to fans.

-Music Glue is currently working with Metallica, Red Hot Chili Peppers, Rage Against the Machine, Blondie, Foals, Enter Shikari, Bear’s Den, Public Service Broadcasting, Zara Larsson, Goldfrapp, Kate Tempest, Sundara Karma, Marika Hackman, Jack Savoretti, Lucy Rose, Flume, Devlin, Steps and over 35,000 more artists.

-Music Glue recently confirmed they are also working with rock legends Led Zeppelin and Iron Maiden with the bands using Music Glue's direct-to-fan facility.
+Their album “A Kiss for the Whole World” debuted at the top of the UK Albums Chart on 28th April 2023, becoming the band's first number-one album on the chart after five top-10 albums.

+In March 2025, Mark Meharry - the company’s CEO - published an opinion article in Music Business Worldwide, discussing the evolving landscape of direct-to-fan commerce and Music Glue’s role.

+In April 2025, Music Glue announced a newly integrated ticketing solution, offering global ticketing, pre-sale access via album pre-orders, as well as VIP and Meet & Greet experiences.

+Music Glue’s Ticket Access Pass feature - which allows fans to pre-order an album in exchange for access to pre-sale tickets - was shortlisted for Music Consumer Innovation at the Music Week Awards 2025 and for Product Innovation at the 2025 Ticketing Business Awards.

+In April 2025, the company also expanded its North American presence with a new Vancouver office, aiming to support US and Canadian artists with D2C sales in Europe.

 Recognition

 In October 2007, Music Glue was nominated for a Best Innovation award at the BT Digital Music Awards.
 Music Glue had been called one of the "Top 100 tech media companies" by The Guardian.

+In March 2025, Music Glue was featured by MusicRadar as one of the best website builders for bands, and recognised as the platform that’s Best for Sales.

+In early 2025, Music Glue received its second consecutive nomination for Best Music Consumer Innovation at the Music Week Awards.
+It was also shortlisted for Product Innovation at the 2025 Ticketing Business Awards.